4commerce-technologies-AG/midi-smtp-server/README.md

 You will find a detailed description of class methods and parameters at [RubyDoc](http://www.rubydoc.info/gems/midi-smtp-server/MidiSmtpServer/Smtpd)

-## MidiSmtpServer testing
+## Reliable code with minitest

-Since version 2.3 we added implementation and integration tests to this repository.
-While the implementation tests are checking the components, integration tests try to verify the correct exchange of messages for different scenarios.
+Since version 2.3 implementation and integration tests by minitest framework are added to this repository.
+While the implementation tests are mostly checking the components, the integration tests try to verify the correct exchange of messages for different scenarios.

 You may run all tests through the `test_runner.rb` helper: